wultra/enrollment-server/docs/Operation-Form-Data.md

 ## Standard Operation Form Data Attributes

-Following attributes are required to be specified for each operation:
+Following attributes are **required** to be specified for each operation:

 - `title` - title of the operation
 - `message` - message for the user related to the operation

+Following attributes are **optional** to be specified for each operation:

+- `resultTexts.success` - Customized text to display for _success_ operation.
+If not provided, default messages will be used.
+- `resultTexts.failure` - Customized text to display for _failure_ operation.
+If not provided, default messages will be used.
+- `resultTexts.reject` - Customized text to display for _reject_ operation.
+If not provided, default messages will be used.

 ## Custom Operation Form Data Attributes